jst-seminar-rostlab-tum/eutop-mediamind/docs/SCHEDULER.md

    scheduled jobs.
 When it finds a job that is due to be executed, it moves the
     job to another Redis queue, containing jobs that are ready to be executed.
 3. Finally, the worker consumes the jobs from the execution queue and executes them.

-Scheduler and Worker are run as separate processes, so you need to start them.
-They are condensed in the `worker.py` file, which runs both of them in a separate process.